What Is SB76?Experienced Defense to Fight Your Fight

 WV Gun Laws for Felons

 If you’ve been convicted of a non-violent felony in the past decade, you might be eligible to have your charge expunged or reduced to a misdemeanor under Senate Bill 76.
 According to SB76, non-violent felons can return to court after 10 years to have their crimes retried and possibly categorized as a “reduced misdemeanor.”
-You should speak with our lawyers if you’ve been charged for any following crimes:

 Not only can you have your charges reduced under SB76, but your gun rights can be restored as well.
 From gun ownership to better employment prospects, SB76 can help you regain your basic rights and civil liberties.
 SB76 helps alleviate the social stigma of a felony conviction that many non-violent felons face when applying for a job or trying to legally purchase a firearm.